-All of us are familiar with the disinfecting properties of bleach.
-It quickly reacts with microbial cells to denature and destroy many pathogens.
-High levels of bleach are toxic to humans, however.
-The good news that that a diluted bleach solution is safe for you and your cutting board.
+Bleach quickly reacts with microbial cells to denature and destroy many pathogens.
+High levels of bleach are toxic to humans, but the good news is that a diluted bleach solution is safe for you and your cutting board.
 Add one teaspoon of bleach to one quart of water and flood the board.
 Rinse with hot water afterward and then towel try.
-By no means use undiluted bleach on your cutting boards or butcher blocks, as this is an unsafe concentration and could also discolor your board.
+By no means should you use undiluted bleach on your cutting board as this is an unsafe concentration and could also discolor your board.
 Most importantly, never soak your board in any bleach and water mix.

 Olive oil, corn oil, and sunflower oil, should never be used to maintain a cutting board or butcher block.
-As touched on above, these oils experience rancidification – a process that yields a rank smell and unpleasant taste.
+These oils experience rancidification – a process that yields a rank smell and unpleasant taste.
 As a cutting board touches your food, substances that can turn rancid should be avoided.
 Food should always be tasty!

-When cutting boards and butcher blocks are not properly maintained they can become dry and crack.
+When cutting boards and butcher blocks are not properly maintained they can become dry and cracked.
 Rubbing alcohol, while a great disinfectant, is extremely drying.
-Using it on wood would is counterproductive to maintenance.
-To disinfect use a diluted bleach solution or soap instead.
+Using it on wood is counterproductive to maintenance.
+To disinfect, use a diluted bleach solution or soap instead.

 For more information on how to safely upkeep and sanitize your cutting board, read our guide on how to oil and maintain a cutting board here.